IS THAT TESSELLATION ART ESCHER STYLE OR ALHAMBRA?

 Tessellations can be divided into two groups: those which are pictures of "real things" like people, pencils, housepets, and piranhas... fish or fishhooks or fishermen... and those which aren't.
-The others are more abstract and give you a "wow!" feeling from the beauty of the math ... the geometry ... they display.
+The others are more abstract and give you a "wow!" feeling from the beauty of the math ... the geometry ... that's in them.

 The earliest tessellations were simple stone floors, walls, path,s and brick walls.

 In Roman times, tessellations often made pictures, but the pictures were made of small colored simple square tiles.
 The pictures were large groups of square colored tiles which, when viewed together, looked like a big bull or battlefield or orchard, and so on.
 Your computer screen is a little like that.
 Look at it very closely, and you'll see that the picture on your computer screen is a big picture made from tiny square or rectangular things called "pixels".
 Those Roman tessellations were neither Escher nor Abstract style.

 That first kind is often called Escher-style tessellation, or "representational art" tessellation.
 In that kind of tessellation, each "tile"-- each repeating shape-- looks like a real thing.
 Escher didn't invent that kind, but he did reinvent it and popularized it in Western culture.

 The other kind of tessellation is much, much older and more widespread.
 It's often called Islamic tessellation, or geometric tessellation, or Alhambra style, or non-representational tessellation..or just abstract tessellation.